 When drafting your follow-up response post-studio visit, the most obvious points to reach back out with are relevant to the detailed notes that were hopefully kept during the visit.
 Create a short-but-sweet draft (no more than four paragraphs!) with separate points divided by paragraph.
 Make sure you address key points that the visitor raised during the visit, and attach a portfolio specific to the works or bodies of work that interested your guest during their studio visit for consideration.
-Curator Akeem Duncan, Quiet Lunch editor who recently curated exhibitions at The Lodge Gallery in Manhattan and Brilliant Champions of Bushwick, notes of a successful followup email that artists should “send materials–a nice neat PDF–that way I don’t have to just recall your art through memory, and I have something convenient to remind me why I visited your studio in the first place.”
+Curator Akeem Duncan, Quiet Lunch editor, says a successful followup email should “Quickly remind me why I visited your studio in the first place and include an online link to your work or website, so I don’t have to recall your art through memory and .”

 This way you can keep them informed about what you’re working on next.It’s great to recount ideas brought up during their visit as nothing signals truly wanting to build a continued relationship in the future like asking for specifics on upcoming events and projects.
 So ask to join their mailing list as well!
 From there, you can start adding their events to your calendar and greeting your recent guest in person at a future date to celebrate their hard work and to gauge a better sense of how they work as a professional on their own projects.